Chen Yi (marshal): Early life

-War
+Military career

+Red Army era

 A comrade of Lin Biao from their guerrilla days, he was prominent in the Jiangxi Soviet.
 Later, due to a leg injury, he was the only one of the later Ten Marshals to have not participated in the Long March.
 Thus, Chen was later made a commander under Ye Ting in the New Fourth Army.

+Second Sino-Japanese War

 After the Wannan Incident, Chen succeeded Ye Ting as commander of the New Fourth Army during the Sino-Japanese War (1937-1945).
-He played a pivotal role as commander of the 3rd Field Army working closely with his close friend and comrade Su Yu.
-When Su Yu showed his expertise and talent in large formational warfare, the division of labour between them meant that Chen Yi remained in command of 3rd Field Army, but mainly focused on rallying support for Su Yu's plans as well as focusing on political work, which was his area of expertise.
+He played a pivotal role as commander of the Third Field Army, working closely with his close friend and comrade Su Yu.
+When Su Yu showed his expertise and talent in large formational warfare, the division of labour between them meant that Chen Yi remained in command of Third Field Army, but mainly focused on rallying support for Su Yu's plans as well as focusing on political work, which was his area of expertise.

+Chinese Civil War

 Thus, he and Su Yu spearheaded the Shandong counter-offensive during the Chinese Civil War, and later commanded the Communist armies that defeated the KMT forces during the Huaihai Campaign and conquered the lower Yangtze region in 1948–49.
-After the capture of Shanghai, he remained in Shanghai as Mayor where he oversaw the economic stabilisation and reconstruction.
+After the capture of Shanghai, he remained in the city as Director of the Shanghai Military Control Commission and then Mayor where he oversaw the stabilisation and reconstruction of the city and its economy.
 In 1950, he offered to take command of the People's Volunteer Army in Korea, but Mao declined, possibly because Chen's partner Su Yu was in poor health due to shrapnel injury and selected Peng Dehuai instead.
-He was promoted to marshal in 1955.
+He was promoted to Marshal in 1955.